Sermon of Zaynab bint Ali in the court of Yazid: Zaynab bint Ali

 Zaynab bint Ali (زَيْنَب بِنْت عَلِيّ) was one of the daughters of Ali and Fatimah.
 Like other members of her family she became a great figure of sacrifice, strength, and piety in Islam – in both the Sunni and Shia sects of the religion.
 Zaynab married Abdullah ibn Ja'far and had three sons and two daughters.
 When her brother Husayn defended Islam and opposed the tyranny of Yazid caliph in 680 AD (61 AH), Zaynab accompanied his companions, 72 men who, together with Husayn, were brutally slain by government forces numbering 30,000 men at the Battle of Karbala.
 Zaynab played an important role in disclosing the true events leading up to the massacre of the third Shia Imam Husayn, and his supporters.
 She also protected the life of her nephew Ali ibn Husayn Zayn al-Abidin, the fourth Shia Imam, as he lay seriously ill and unable to go to the battlefield.
 Because of her sacrifice and heroism, she became known as the "Hero of Karbala".
-Zaynab died in 681, and her shrine is located in Damascus, Syria.
+Zaynab died in 681, and her shrine is located in Damascus, Syria which is regarded by many sources as her actual burial site, in contrast to other attributions such as the one in Egypt.